 - Unacceptable collaboration - What is unacceptable?
 There is a difference between discussing assignments and solutions with fellow students and working together on the solutions to the point where the work submitted is clearly not individual work.
-If in doubt, ask your instructor. - Copying of another student's assignment - Allowing another student to copy your work ← this is also an Academic Offense - Sharing your assignment with another student electronically or otherwise □ this an Academic Offense for both students. - Using another student's assignment or work as a "template" or "starting point" for your own work. □ this an Academic Offense for both students - Using sites dedicated to sharing assignment solutions or aiding cheating, including but not limited to Course Hero, OneClass, and Chegg. - Using code from an external source (text, instructor, course website) where a student's own code is expected (if in doubt, ask your instructor)
+If in doubt, ask your instructor. - Copying of another student's assignment - Allowing another student to copy your work ← this is also an Academic Offense - Using another student's assignment or work as a "template" or "starting point" for your own work. ← this an Academic Offense for both students - Using sites dedicated to sharing assignment solutions or aiding cheating, including but not limited to Course Hero, OneClass, and Chegg. - Using code from an external source (text, instructor, course website) where a student's own code is expected (if in doubt, ask your instructor)

-Academic dishonesty in guizzes and exams includes (but is not limited to):
+Academic dishonesty in quizzes and exams includes (but is not limited to):

-- Sharing quiz/exam questions/answers or using ones sent to/obtained by you. - Having another person write a quiz/exam for you. - Failing to follow the specific rules given in the quiz/exam. - Sharing you screen or virtually taking a quiz/exam with others (e.g. being in an online chat of any kind while taking a quiz/exam).
+- Writing a quiz/exam with the aid of another person ← this an Academic Offense for both students. - Sharing quiz/exam questions/answers or using ones sent to/obtained by you. - Having another person write a quiz/exam for you. - Failing to follow the specific rules given in the quiz/exam. - Sharing you screen or virtually taking a quiz/exam with others (e.g. being in an online chat of any kind while taking a quiz/exam).